 Unfortunately, HoneyBook doesn’t decide who wins or loses a dispute—that’s up to the bank that issued your customer’s credit card.
 However, our Disputes Resolution Team can help you make your case to your customer’s bank.
 Here’s how the process works:

 Step 1: We notify you of the dispute, and dispute amount is held from upcoming payments

 Step 2: You send us your supporting documentation

-In the dispute email we send, read over the details of the dispute, paying attention to what your customer is claiming (including the reason and the amount disputed).
-This will help you determine which transaction is being disputed and which supporting evidence to send to us.
-To send us your evidence, please respond directly to this email.
+In the dispute email you receive, read over the details of the dispute, paying attention to what your customer is claiming (including the reason and the amount disputed).
+This will help you determine which transaction is being disputed, and which supporting evidence to submit.
+To submit your evidence, please respond via the form in the email.

-Once you’ve sent your evidence our way, HoneyBook will handle sending the information to your client’s bank.
+Once you’ve sent in your evidence, HoneyBook will send the information to your client’s bank.

-As soon as you send us your information, we’ll forward it on to your client’s bank.
-It’s up to them to review the case, and it can take up to 60 days for them to inform us of their decision.
+As soon as you submit your information, we’ll forward it on to your client’s bank.
+It’s up to the bank to review the case, and it can take 60-90 days for them to make their decision.
 We’ll notify you of the ruling by email as soon as we hear back.

-If the bank resolves the case in your client’s favor, your client will receive the funds back on their credit card, and we will need to recollect the funds from you in order for that returned payment to process.
+If the bank resolves the case in your client’s favor, your client will receive the funds back on their credit card.
 Unfortunately, when the bank makes its decision, it is final.